 Back in the early days, not every ski hill allowed snowboarding.
 It was still seen as a new sport and many skiers and ski hill operators didn’t like the way that snowboarders used the terrain.
 As a result, the relationship between skiers and snowboarders was a little strained at times.
 Skiers weren’t quite sure what to make of this new sport and they probably weren’t too happy about having to watch out for snowboarders, whose riding style appeared to be unpredictable (compared to skiing).
 Also, the snowboard culture and style were foreign to the ski culture.
 Since then, however, ski manufacturers ultimately adopted (somewhat ironically) the snowboard shape and style for their skis and the general culture and outerwear have begun to blend.
 An interesting fact is that ski sales had been on the decline until snowboarding came along and re-ignited the industry overall.

-For me, however, snowboarding really touched my soul.
-It was very liberating to be free of ski poles, hard boots and two skis.
 As a long-time skateboard kid and then surfer (whenever the opportunity presented itself), making the jump to snowboarding was a natural for me.
 I loved snowboarding and the infectious energy that was all around within the boarding community.
 It was fun to be on the leading edge of this new and quickly growing sport through such a period of growth and innovation.
 Each year there were new developments in equipment as snowboard companies jockeyed to make their mark (advancements and trials were happening more frequently than they do in the more established market that we have today).
 It was still a bit of the wild west in the early ’90s and it was pretty fun to be part of an industry that was finding its way in what was truly a fast-growing industry.

 360 Spins Magazine is Born